-The portfolio remains adequately liquid with approximately 2.3% of investments at-call and another 27.8% of assets maturing within 3 months.
-In consultation with its investment advisors, Council has strategically diversified its investments across various maturities up to 5 years over the past few years.
+The portfolio remains adequately liquid with approximately 2.2% of investments at-call and another 30.7% of assets maturing within 3 months.
+There is high capacity to invest in terms greater than 1 year.
+In consultation with its investment advisors, Council had previously diversified its investments across various maturities up to 5 years however this has slowed over recent years as indicated by the shorter maturity profile:

 In the historic low interest rate environment, as existing deposits mature, they will generally be reinvested at much lower rates than preceding years.
-The RBA continued its easing cycle, cutting interest rates by a further 25bp to a record low 1.5% in its meeting in August.
-After the positive rhetoric from new RBA Governor Philip Lowe, money markets are now pricing in a flat interest rate outlook.
+A larger spread of maturities in medium-term assets would help income pressures over future financial years.
+The RBA kept interest rates unchanged in its meeting in January.